tbv001/ZB2.LAC/README.md

 ## Features

-- Plays a subtle and distict clicking sound when you're shooting your gun with the ammo in the mag is 30% or lower.
+- Plays a subtle and distinct clicking sound when you're shooting your gun with the ammo in the mag is 30% or lower.
 - Easily replace the click sound with your own .mp3 sound file in the mod's `Sounds` folder.

 ## Installation